 Eligibility.
 Persons eligible to receive awards under the 2004 Performance Incentive Plan include officers or employees of the Company or any of its subsidiaries, directors of the Company, and certain consultants and advisors to the Company or any of its subsidiaries.
-Currently, approximately 17,376 officers and employees of the Company and its subsidiaries (including all of the Named Executive Officers), and each of the Company's non-employee directors, are considered eligible under the 2004 Performance Incentive Plan at the present time.
+As of July 1, 2005, approximately 23,161 officers and employees of the Company and its subsidiaries (including all of the Named Executive Officers), and each of the Company's non-employee directors, are considered eligible under the 2004 Performance Incentive Plan.

 Authorized Shares; Limits on Awards.
-The maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2004 Performance Incentive Plan equals the sum of: (1) 4,500,000 shares, plus (2) the number of shares available for additional award grant purposes under the Employee Stock Option Plan immediately prior to the expiration of that plan on November 10, 2004, plus (3) the number of shares available for additional award grant purposes under the Stock Option Plan for Non-Employee Directors and the Broad-Based Stock Incentive Plan as of the date of the Annual Meeting and determined immediately prior to the termination of the authority to grant new awards under either of those plans as of the date of the Annual Meeting, plus (4) the number of any shares subject to stock options granted under the Existing Plans and outstanding as of the date of the Annual Meeting which expire, or for any reason are cancelled or terminated, after the date of the Annual Meeting without being exercised, plus (5) the number of any shares of restricted stock granted under the Broad-Based Stock Incentive Plan that are outstanding and unvested as of the date of the Annual Meeting which are forfeited, terminated, cancelled or otherwise reacquired by the Company without having become vested.
-As of September 21, 2004, approximately 5,574,722 shares were available for additional award grant purposes under the Existing Plans, and approximately 25,124,591 shares were subject to awards then outstanding under the Existing Plans.
-As noted above, the Employee Stock Option Plan will expire on November 10, 2004, and no additional awards will be granted under the Stock Option Plan for Non-Employee Directors or the Broad-Based Stock Incentive Plan if shareholders approve the 2004 Performance Incentive Plan.
+As of September 22, 2005, the maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2004 Performance Incentive Plan equaled the sum of: (1) 8,520,684 shares, plus (2) the number of any shares subject to stock options granted under the Company's Employee Stock Option Plan, Stock Option Plan for Non-Employee Directors or Broad-Based Stock Incentive Plan (collectively, the "Existing Plans") which expire, or for any reason are cancelled or terminated, after that date without being exercised, plus (3) the number of any shares of restricted stock granted under the Broad-Based Stock Incentive Plan that were unvested as of that date and are forfeited, terminated, cancelled or otherwise reacquired by the Company without having become vested.
+As of September 22, 2005, 16,634,794 options and 267,206 shares of unvested restricted stock were subject to awards then outstanding under the Existing Plans.
+If shareholders approve this proposal, the number of shares available for award grant purposes under the 2004 Performance Incentive Plan will be increased by an additional 13,000,000 shares.